Before you begin reading this guide, we recommend you try running the Elasticsearch Check-Up which can resolve issues that cause many errors.

 This guide will help you check for common problems that cause the log ” rejecting join since this node has not received its initial configuration yet ” to appear.
-It’s important to understand the issues related to the log, so to get started, read the general overview on common issues and tips related to the Elasticsearch concepts: join, node and cluster.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: join, node and cluster.

 To put it simply, a node is a single server that is part of a cluster.
 Each node is assigned one or more roles, which describe the node’s responsibility and operations.
 Data nodes store the data, and participate in the cluster’s indexing and search capabilities, while master nodes are responsible for managing the cluster’s activities and storing the cluster state, including the metadata.